davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs linear model using best two predictors for rain
 * OpenMeteoEDA_202306_v004 runs random forest model using best two predictors for rain

+### Expansions week of 19-AUG-2024
+* OpenMeteoEDA_202306_v004 runs random forest model using best two predictors for rain
+* OpenMeteoEDA_202306_v004 explores R-squared for every combination of 2 predictors on rain, using a smaller training subset